Mobile Menu

 5 Reasons Why You Will Love It

-1. This resource includes a bunch of activities, so it’s a great value!
+1. This Chinese New Year resource includes a bunch of activities, so it’s a great value!

-2. Many of the resources are completely print and go, which saves you lots of prep time.
+2. Many of the Chinese New Year resources are completely print and go, which saves you lots of prep time.

-3. You can customize it to fit your needs by selecting which included activities you implement.
+3. You can customize the Chinese New Year unit to fit your needs by selecting which included activities you implement.

-4. The activities are open-ended, which makes it easier to differentiate and make modifications.
+4. The Chinese New Year activities are open-ended, which makes it easier to differentiate and make modifications.
 It also enables you to use this in multiple grade levels.

-5. It’s a great way to keep students engaged during a month where that can feel extra challenging!
+5. The Chinese New Year Unit is a great way to keep students engaged during a month where that can feel extra challenging!

 Like all lessons, you will want to begin by activating student schema and engaging them in their learning.
 It’s a great way to see if your students are familiar with the holiday, celebrate it personally, or know any facts about Chinese New Year.
 You can do this by: